Headshot

 Gustaf Ahdritz

-I'm a second-year PhD student in Computer Science at Harvard University.
-I'm a member of the Machine Learning Foundations Group and am advised by Jonathan Frankle and Boaz Barak.
+I'm a third-year PhD student in Computer Science at Harvard University.
+I'm a member of the Machine Learning Foundations Group and am advised by Boaz Barak and Jonathan Frankle.
 I'm supported by a fellowship from Harvard's Kempner Institute.

 I'm broadly interested in empirical investigations of the properties of realistic deep neural networks.
 At the moment, I'm thinking about uncertainty in large language models.

+In the summer of 2024, I interned at Apple, where I worked with Parikshit Gopalan and Udi Wieder (et al.).
 I graduated from Columbia with a B.A. in Computer Science & History (2020) and an M.S. in Computer Science (2021).
-There, I work with Mohammed AlQuraishi on the applied task of protein structure prediction and lead the development of OpenFold.
+There, I worked with Mohammed AlQuraishi on the applied task of protein structure prediction and lead the development of OpenFold.
 I also spent time in Kathleen McKeown's lab and the History Lab.

 Here's my CV.